 What can I put in my humidifier to kill bacteria?

-You can also clean it with bleach but that’s a bit risky if the bleach is not entirely removed.
+- You can also clean it with bleach but that’s a bit risky if the bleach isn’t removed completely.

 Humidifier tanks should be cleaned about once a week.
 Even though you’re only adding water to the tanks, bacteria and mold can still build up, especially in a warm mist humidifier.